nxvl/secure-coding-with-python/README.md

 # Secure Coding with Python.

-## Chapter 8: Broken Access Control
+## Chapter 9: Sensitive data exposure
 ### Requirement
 We would love people to consume our listings on an automated manner, we should expose the listings on a json API.